Bernardo-MG/oauth-resource-server-example/readme.md

 The value for grant_type is password.
 All the other fields should match the user which you want to authenticate.

+### Using Postman

+The file at src/test/resources/Oauth.postman_collection.json contains queries for all the operations supported by the project.
+Including authenticating and reading.

 ### Running the tests

 The project requires a database and a server for being able to run the integration tests.